Tamschi/unpin-choices-dsa/README.md

 A "data structures & algorithms" demo repository for a blog post.
 This isn't a well-structured package by itself.

+This crate is likely **permanently unstable**, so it will not receive a `1.0.0` version!
+You can use it for sketching or to try things out before a polish-pass, but I implore you to move to a stable abstraction before production use.

 ## Installation

 Please use [cargo-edit](https://crates.io/crates/cargo-edit) to always add the latest version of this library: